pingcap/docs-cn/system-variables.md

 - This variable is used to change the default priority for statements executed on a TiDB server.
 A use case is to ensure that a particular user that is performing OLAP queries receives lower priority than users performing OLTP queries.
 - You can set the value of this variable to `NO_PRIORITY`, `LOW_PRIORITY`, `DELAYED` or `HIGH_PRIORITY`.

+### `tidb_generate_binary_plan` <span class="version-mark">New in v6.2.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `ON`
+- This variable controls whether to generate binary-encoded execution plans in slow logs and statement summaries.
+- When this variable is set to `ON`, you can view visual execution plans in TiDB Dashboard.
+Note that TiDB Dashboard only provides visual display for execution plans generated after this variable is enabled.
+- You can execute the `SELECT tidb_decode_binary_plan('xxx...')` statement to parse the specific plan from a binary plan.

 ### tidb_gc_concurrency <span class="version-mark">New in v5.0</span>

 - Scope: GLOBAL